cstefc/focus_track_ui/README.md

 ### Example Workflow

 1. Open the app and sign in via Firebase Authentication.
-2. Navigate to a restricted page (e.g., dashboard) to see personalized content.
+2. Navigate to a restricted page (e.g., projects) to see personalized content.
-3. Interact with the UI elements (note: most content is placeholder while the frontend is under development).
+3. Interact with the UI elements.